code-312/ceic-jekyll/pages/privacy-policy.md

     Policy</strong></p><p>If you have any questions about this Privacy Policy or the privacy practices of this Website, please contact us by email at: info@cannabisequityil.org.</p><p></p><p></p><p></p><p><br><br></p>'
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: "<h2><strong>1.
+What Information Is Collected</strong></h2><p>The following
+    are the types of information we may collect:</p><p>We may collect personal information like name, telephone number, email address, home or business mailing address, and account information, when you access certain areas of the Website, or if you require more information about those services.
+For certain aspects of our services, we may require login information such as username and password, secret answers to certain security questions, or other similar information that allows us to uniquely identify your account or authenticate you prior to giving you access to your account information or certain online activities.
+We may capture certain information automatically on our Website (even if you do not voluntarily provide us with Personal Information, or in addition to any Personal Information that you do provide), including your Internet protocol address, Internet service provider, browser type, and linking information.
+Typically, this information is for us to develop aggregated Website server statistics (how many people access our Website and what pages are they interested in).
+At times, our systems may make this information identifiable to you, and, if so, it will be treated and protected as Personal Information.</p><p><strong>Non-Personal Information</strong></p><p>At other times,
+    we may collect information that cannot be used to directly identify you, such as browser type, Dynamic Internet Protocol (IP) address, “click stream” data, and similar non-personally identifiable information.
+For example, we may aggregate non-personal information about you and other customers who visit certain areas of our Website.
+Aggregated information will not contain any information that can be linked directly back to you.</p><p>While we take all reasonable steps to protect the privacy of our Website visitors, we cannot promise that the current limitations of our online applications programming will address every browser setting or honor every personal browser preference.
+In particular, we have not implemented the necessary program changes to honor “Do Not Track” or “DNT” browser signals.
+As our online applications programming is refined, we will take all reasonable steps to honor such requests in the future.
+Please return to this privacy policy for further updates on this topic.</p><p>Further, our online service providers or business partners may implement technologies that allow for the collection of personally identifiable information over time and across websites.
+We recommend that you review each privacy policy posted on the websites that you visit to better understand privacy practices on those websites.</p><p><br></p>"
+  site_page: []

 ---